 Neighbours prepare handmade streets decorations and compete for the prize for the best-decorated street.
 Currently, there’s also a contest for the most beautifully decorated balcony.

 Every street has the own theme – for example, one time you go through the Japan theme street, other time you are between the sculptures from the Avatar movie.
 These decorations are totally impressive!
 That’s the reason why through these narrow streets every day, during the festival, come thousands of people to enjoy these exciting themes of handmade decorations.

-1. Enjoyment of neighbourhood
+1. Enjoyment of neighborhood

 I’ve just shared with you many great ingredients of Festa Major de Gràcia.
 But there is one more thing – the most important reason, why it’s worth to visit this festival.
 It’s the simple story about the joy of being a part of the community.
-The residents of Gràcia organise this festival year after year.
+The residents of Gràcia organize this festival year after year.
 They want to celebrate their culture, keep a tradition and improve local relationships.
 It’s admirable that they spend a lot of time together to prepare decorations.
 They volunteer their time, build and develop relationships, take care of local customs.
 It’s a beautiful story about a value of relationships in our daily life.

 Have you ever participated in Festa Major de Gracia in Barcelona, Spain?